01 April 2019

 Most hernias require an operation to fix them.
 If the hernia is not causing any pain, surgery is still discussed as over time the hernia can increase in size and typically starts to cause pain later on.
 Most operations are performed under general anaesthesia with the patient asleep, but if they have other medical problems that makes a general anaesthetic risky, it may be possible to repair the hernia under local anaesthetic with the patient awake.

 Most hernias are fixed by placing a small sheet of mesh over the hole in the abdominal muscle.
-For a range of hernia types, there is usually the option of a laparoscopic (key-hole) repair.
-The advantage of this is that there is often less pain and a quicker return to normal activities4.
+For a range of hernia types, there is usually the option of a laparoscopic (keyhole) repair.
+The advantage of this is that there is often less pain and a quicker return to normal activities.

 How long will it take to recover after surgery?

 It depends on the type of surgery, but many operations are performed as a day case.
 A patient will need to rest for a few days following surgery, but typically for an inguinal hernia repair a patient can usually resume normal activities within the first week.
-It is best to avoid heavy lifting, however, for two or three weeks, and driving should be avoided until the pain subsides enough to allow an emergency stop manoeuvre.
+It is best to avoid heavy lifting for two or three weeks and driving should be avoided until the pain subsides enough to allow an emergency stop manoeuvre.

 Mr Gary Atkin, Consultant General Surgeon here at Spire Harpenden Hospital performs surgical treatment for hernias, bowel cancer, gallstones and much more.
 He states: “I endeavour to take a compassionate and personal approach, ensuring patients feel comfortable and fully understand the treatment options available to them.”

 To book in to see Mr Atkin today, please call our self-funding team on: 01582 788 412 and they'll be happy to help.